 After occasionally substitute teaching at ToTH during our 2019-20 school year, Karen officially joined the Full Day Toddler classroom in January 2020.
-She felt right at home with the children and with her co-teacher.
-She now co-leads the Full Day Toddler Classroom.
+She felt right at home with the children and she now leads the Full Day Toddler Classroom.

 Karen is a native Spanish speaker and grew up in Mexico.
 She is excited to help build Spanish language programming at ToTH in the months and years ahead.

 Karen earned her Bachelor’s degree in Early Childhood Development from the Instituto Technologico de Morelia and has over seven years of experience working with young children, prior to coming to ToTH.

 Karen is currently pursuing her Infant/Toddler Montessori teacher certification at the Center for Guided Montessori Studies.
 She finds her inspiration for guiding children in the moments where the young child finds their own voice, asserts their autonomy, or expresses personal pride in having accomplished a task independently.

 Laura Tucker, Assistant Toddler Teacher

 Laura joined ToTH in the fall of 2021 as a full-time floating teacher.
 Laura has worked with very young children for a number of years, most recently as a caregiver to several families during the pandemic.
 Laura spent several years working with a family whose children attended ToTH and she became very interested in the Montessori Method, and in getting training for the Montessori early childhood classroom setting.

 Laura recently completed her Masters in Education and Human Development, with a major in International Education, from the George Washington University.
 She spent spent a number of years working in the field of international/cross-cultural education, interfacing with students and colleagues in various roles.
 Laura lived in Saudi Arabia for over ten years as a child, and studied abroad in Jordan as an undergraduate.